HDip Med Ed

 I am a (Consultation Liaison, CL) Psychiatrist working in public health (NSW Health).
 I work in two locations, in the urban hospital of the Prince of Wales hospital (POWH) and rurally at Orange Health Service.
 As a CL psychiatrist, I work in the general hospital wards (medical, surgical, ICU etc) with patients who have a comorbid mental health difficulty (such as depression, psychosis, delirium etc).
 I provide expert assessment and advise to the patient, their loved ones and the health care staff involved.

 I am also a clinican researcher, whereby I undertake research, in both my role within NSW health, and within a Mindgardens funded research project.
-Mindgardens has funded a collaboration project between the Blackdog Institute, South East Sydney Local Health District (CL within POWH) and the School of Psychiatry at UNSW.
-This 2 year project runs from August 2020 and will look to improve how we manage the 'mind-body' connection for patients who have a major physical health problem.
+Mindgardens funded a collaboration project between the Blackdog Institute, South East Sydney Local Health District (CL within POWH) and the School of Psychiatry at UNSW.
+This 2 year project ran from August 2020 - Sept 2022 and looked to improve how we manage the 'mind-body' connection for patients who have a major physical health problem.
 It is called the SHAPE trial (Screening and Support for Health and General Anxiety at the Prince of Wales Hospital - An Exploratory Study).
+It will be analyzed in the end of 2022 and into 2023.

 I previously worked, and then held an honorary appointment, at the Clinical Research Unit for Anxiety and Depression (CRUfAD), which is a joint venture of St. Vincent's hospital, Sydney and the School of Psychiatry at UNSW.